 HRSD began operations on July 1, 1946, using facilities acquired from the United States Government.
 The Warwick County Trunk Sewer, HRSD's first construction project, began on June 26, 1946, and was funded by HRSD's \$6.5 million Primary Pledge Sewer Revenue Bonds, dated March 1, 1946.
 The first treatment plant, the Army Base Plant, began operation on October 14, 1947.
 Since that time, the facilities of HRSD have grown to provide sanitary sewer service to all major population centers in southeastern Virginia.
-The population served has increased from nearly 288,000 in 1940 to about 1.9 million in 2021.
+The population served has increased from nearly 288,000 in 1940 to about 1.9 million in 2023.

 Throughout its rich history HRSD has earned many of its industry's most prestigious awards.
-This tradition continued as the National Association of Clean Water Agencies (NACWA) presented Peak Performance Awards for outstanding compliance with National Pollutant Discharge Elimination System (NPDES) permits to the following HRSD treatment plants during the year ended June 30, 2022: Atlantic- Platinum Award (7 consecutive years of compliance), Boat Harbor-Platinum (20 consecutive years), James River-Platinum (8 consecutive years), Nansemond-Platinum (20 consecutive years), Virginia Initiative Plant-Platinum (26 consecutive years), Williamsburg-Platinum (27 consecutive years) and York River- Platinum (14 consecutive years).
+This tradition continued as the National Association of Clean Water Agencies (NACWA) presented Peak Performance Awards for outstanding compliance with National Pollutant Discharge Elimination System (NPDES) permits to the following HRSD treatment plants during the year ended June 30, 2023: Treatment plants receiving Gold awards for achieving perfect compliance for an entire year: Army Base, Central Middlesex, Onancock and Urbanna.
+King William, Nassawadox Riverside and West Point treatment plants each earned a Silver award for having no more than five permit violations in the calendar year.
+Our Platinum award winners this year were Atlantic (8 consecutive years of compliance), Boat Harbor (21 consecutive years), James River (9 consecutive years), Nansemond (21 consecutive years), Virginia Initiative Plant (27 consecutive years), Williamsburg (28 consecutive years) and York River (15 consecutive years).